eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces-authorization/index.md

 -   `implicit` : `authorizeURL` and `clientId`
 -   `authorization_code` : `authorizeUrl` , `clientId` , `tokenUrl` , and as optional property `clientSecret`

+!!! info

-Note: It is recommended to use the implicit workflow, as DataManager is a client application.
+    It is recommended to use the implicit workflow, as DataManager is a client application.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |